How to scale your AI use cases: A checklistÂ

-by Shlomo Ben-Hur Published 6 July 2021 in Brain circuits • 3 min read
+by Shlomo Ben-Hur Published July 6, 2021 in Brain Circuits • 3 min read

 Changing someone’s behavior in a sustained way can be challenging, and motivating others to embrace change even more so.
 Yet this is one of the main managerial roles: To help employees change their behavior, for both the employees’ and the company’s benefit.